AllyxPally/PortfolioProject2-quiz/README.md

 * I tested that this page works in different browsers: Firefox, Chrome.

 * I have confirmed that the game works, the buttons works as intended and the user feedback is always correct.

+* I have confirmed that colours and font chosen for this project are easy to read and accesible by running it through lighthouse in devtools

 ![Screenshot of lighthouse test](assets/images/screenshot-lighthouse.png)